- Best for all losses: Grief in Common

 Best for the loss of a spouse

 The Widowed Village is an online community created by Soaring Spirits.
-It offers forums and connect you to people who are similar to you in age, location, and date of widowhood.
+It offers forums and connects you to people who are similar to you in age, location, and date of widowhood.

 The membership is free and includes access to programs like the Newly Widowed Virtual program.
 This includes guest speakers, educational videos, weekly Zoom meetings, discussion groups, and other resource sharing.

 Looking for more?
 Sign up for regional groups, in-person events, and the widowed pen pal program.

 Like most support groups, this program is meant to complement therapy and therapeutic support from trained mental health professionals.
 It’s intended to be informational only and does not replace medical advice.